Germany floods: Death toll mounts as Merkel visits hard-hit region | DW | 19.07.2021

 The interior minister will visit the Steinbachtal Dam in the North Rhine-Westphalian city of Euskirchen, which is at risk of breaching.
 He will also visit a hospital in the ravaged area of Bad Neuenahr-Ahrweiler in Rhineland-Palatinate.

-EU agricultural ministers are meeting in Brussels on Monday and will discuss how the flooding has impacted farming in western Germany and other affected regions.
+EU agricultural ministers will meet in Brussels on Monday and discuss how the flooding has impacted farming in western Germany and other affected regions.

 wd/sri (AP, AFP, dpa)